 Women’s forestry networks such as Austria’s Forstfrauen and similar networks in Germany, the Nordic countries, Poland, Slovakia, Slovenia and other countries are already connecting female forest owners and professionals, and creating opportunities for women in forestry.
-The conference will provide an occasion to share about the networks that you are familiar with, and to discover others.
+The conference provided an occasion to share about the networks that you are familiar with, and to discover others.

 Governments, universities, companies, and civil society organizations are taking action as well.
 Many specific programmes for mentoring (for example the Mentoring Programme for Women in Forestry recently launched by BMLRT, BOKU and BFW) or scholarships are available to women in science.
-In 2011, the Styrian Forest Association initiated their project Wald in Frauenhänden (Forests in Women's Hands), from which the title of our conference was borrowed.
+In 2011, the Styrian Forest Association initiated their project Wald in Frauenhänden (Forests in Women's Hands), from which the title of the conference was borrowed.
 Also business strategies increasingly recognize the potential of women.